mellowLoveGH/data_structure_java/README.md

 efficiency of different data structures, by testing the runtime of some String operations (.add() .contains() .remove()). data structures: LowerCaseTrie (it is like 26-ary tree, or set), LinkedList, HashSet & SkipList.

+code 08:
+graph, use HashMap to simulate the social links and suggest freinds.
+Edge means links, vertex is person.